larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

 -   The OsTicket Repo was forked to your Github account.
 The **ost-config.php** file in the **include** directory of this repo was updated with the MySQL connection information for the server and database.
 These changes where committed to the GitHub repo.

--   The Web App was configured with a Deployment Option to use the your GitHub repo.
+-   The Web App was configured with a Deployment Option to use the your GitHub repo

--   After a successful deployment from GitHub and the proper database connection configurations the Web App loads in a web browser.
+-   After a successful deployment from GitHub and the proper database connection configurations the Web App loads in a web browser

--   After Signing in to the Web App, you were able to locate the data and verify that the move to PaaS on Azure was successful with zero data loss.
+-   After Signing in to the Web App, you were able to locate the data and verify that the move to PaaS on Azure was successful with zero data loss

 ## After the hands-on lab

 Duration: 10 minutes

-After you have successfully completed the Linux Lift & Shift Azure hands-on lab, you will want to delete the Resource Groups.
+After you have successfully completed the Linux lift & shift Azure hands-on lab, you will want to delete the Resource Groups.
 This will free up your subscription from future charges.

 -   OsTicketMySQLVMRG